Please click here for a contact details for the parish.

-We have an 8am Book of Common Prayer(BCP) service of Holy Communion every Sunday and on the first Sunday of the month we have BCP Evensong at 6pm.
+We have an 8am Book of Common Prayer(BCP) service of Holy Communion every Sunday and on the first and third Sunday of the month we have BCP Evensong at 6pm.
 At the moment this is mostly a said Service with a Cantor singing responses and recorded hymns.
 During the week we have morning prayer Tuesday to Friday at 8:30am (10am on Saturdays).
 There is also a BCP Communion at 10am on Fridays.

 Our ministry team comprises our Rector, Rev’d Kevin Martin who is assisted by a priest in the parish who has permission to officate (PTO) at services along with two retired priests with PTO, a retired Licensed Lay Minister (LLM) PTO, a lay worship leader and a number of lay pastoral assistants (LPAs).
 We are also very pleased to have an Ordinand (somebody who is training to be a priest) who lives in the parish and is undertaking some of her training here.
 You can find out more about our less shy ministry members on our meet the team page.

 We are delighted to have two Church of England primary schools and a secondary school in the parish along with two other primary schools and recently a new Springfields school opening.